jordmax12/WERN-Skeleton/README.md

 - npm run webpack
 - npm start

 NOTE: Skeleton supports JSX.
-Alternatively you can change the engine if you wish in ./app.js
+Alternatively you can change the view engine if you wish in ./app.js